eldermartins/replace-js/readme.md

 </script>
 ```

-* 4. Reload page and see how the words are chaning ;)
+* 4. Reload page and see how the words are changing ;)